Dimaks700/django_bookshop/README.md

 # django_bookshop

 This is a [Django](http://www.djangoproject.com) project, which is a bookstore website: you can search for books, leave comments, likes.
-Administrators can add, delete, and modify books
+Administrators can add, delete, and modify books.
+I used Django, DTL, and also wrote CSS.

 ## Setup
 ```sh